49thSecurityDivision/admin-stuffz/README.md

 For more info checkout the 49thlab\_dev folders [README.md](49thlab_dev/README.md)

 After you have completed the setup you are good to start developing.
-We can share all the credential information we need to through messaging, so we don't post any plaintext creds on the repo.
+We can share all the credential information we need to through lastpass, so we don't post any plaintext creds on the repo.

 ## Everyone else